Non-asymptotic upper bounds for the reconstruction error of PCA: Introduction

-Principal component analysis (PCA) is one of the simplest and most widely used dimension reduction procedures.
-Variants like functional PCA or kernel PCA can be included in the standard multivariate setting by allowing for general Hilbert spaces $\mathcal{H}$.
+We include functional PCA and kernel PCA in the standard multivariate PCA setting by allowing for general Hilbert spaces $\mathcal{H}$.
 PCA is commonly derived by minimising the reconstruction error $\E[\norm{X-PX}^2]$ over all orthogonal projections $P$ of rank $d$, where $X$ is an $\mathcal H$-valued random variable and $d$ is a given dimension.
 Replacing the population covariance $\Sigma$ by an empirical covariance $\hat\Sigma$, PCA computes the orthogonal projection $\hat P_{\le d}$ onto the eigenspace of the $d$ leading eigenvalues of $\hat\Sigma$.
 Put differently, $\hat P_{\le d}$ minimises the empirical reconstruction error and it is natural to measure its performance by the excess risk ${\mathcal E}^{PCA}_d$, that is by the difference between the reconstruction errors of $\hat P_{\le d}$ and the overall minimiser $P_{\le d}$.
 It is easy to see that ${\mathcal E}^{PCA}_d=\langle \Sigma, P_{\le d}-\hat{P}_{\le d}\rangle$ holds with respect to the Hilbert-Schmidt scalar product.